 Going forward, both traditional automakers and EV startups would be wise to revisit design, engineering, and marketing priorities with an eye toward bolstering confidence in consumers looking for an electric vehicle that will serve their needs for years to come.
 Automakers that can do so successfully will greatly improve their chances of winning over the still substantial subset of EV shoppers who are undecided about the type of company from which they would consider purchasing an EV.

-To learn more about EVForward™ and the types of EV consumer insights you cannot find anywhere else in the market, click the button below.
+To learn more about EVForward™ and how we can help you tailor your EV strategy with EV consumer insights you cannot find anywhere else in the market, send us a note by clicking the button below.